stephaneVercouillieBMID/slate/source/index.html.md

 SP provides the SSL/TLS certificate used on the JWKSet HTTPS endpoint of the SP.

 # Service Discovery
 To simplify implementations and increase flexibility, OpenID Connect allows the use of a "Discovery document", a JSON document found at a well-known location containing key-value pairs which provide details about the OpenID Connect provider's configuration, including the URIs of the authorization, token, userinfo, and public-keys endpoints.
-The Discovery document for **itsme(r)** OpenID Connect service may be retrieved from:
+The Discovery document for **itsme(r) Login** service may be retrieved from:

 [https://merchant.itsme.be/oidc/.well-known/openid-configuration](https://merchant.itsme.be/oidc/.well-known/openid-configuration).